Updated: 20 June 2025

 Taralga Wildlife Park (Wombat Park)

-Every once and a while this park makes its way into the news cycle with a lot of Australians split on the ethical considerations with this park.
-The main attraction (and most controversial) are of course the wombats.
-The ethical consideration lies on whether or not its okay to hold a wombat.
-Personally, I was split before making my way down to Taralga, however, I am glad that I visited (read why below!)
+Every once and a while this park makes its way into the news cycle, sparking debate among Australians who are divided on its ethical implications.
+The main attraction (and the most controversial) are the wombats.
+The ethical debate revolves around whether itβs acceptable to hold one.
+Personally, I was torn before heading to Taralga, and I was still a bit conflicted when I got there. (see why below!)

 Everything you need to know about the park